 One trillion dollars.
 Think about that concept for a second.
 What does it even mean?
-Before we can discuss the Obama agenda we need to understand a trillion dollars, and I'm not sure that's possible.
+Before we can discuss the Obama agenda we need to understand a trillion dollars and I’m not sure that’s possible.
+But let’s try:

 So basically, a trillion dollars is a lot.

 Every so often I meet an Obama supporter who insists that everything the Democrats are doing was mentioned in the campaign last year and Obama won the election so he has a mandate for this crap.
 That’s baloney and I can prove it.

 Obama’s campaign promises, for purposes of this analysis, will be taken from a July 8, 2008, article in the Los Angeles Times and a February 14, 2008, online column posted by U.S. News & World Report.

 They essentially agree in every particular, except U.S. News & World Report mentions Obama’s intention to increase national service plans and foreign aid, while the LATimes does not.

 In order to compare apples with apples, I took programs meant to be permanent and therefore expressed as annual amounts and multiplied them by four to get the full four-year effect of one Obama term.
 Programs expressed as one-time costs were not multiplied.

 (Hopefully this isn’t too complicated.
 There are liberals who read this website and I don’t want anybody’s head to explode.)

 As you can see by the attached spreadsheet, during his campaign Obama listed $256.5 billion of new spending that would have amounted to $625.5 billion over four years.
 Those are huge numbers.
 Huge.
 Those numbers are the reason so many people didn’t want him to be president because they are bankruptcy-type numbers.
 After half a century of increasingly socialist government policy, our nation was nearly at the limit of its borrowing capacity already—the idea that Obama wanted to add $625.5 billion of spending on top of everything else was frightening.